immersive-arts/Sparck2_Documentation/docs/start/examples/project/project_examples.md

 <div class="card" markdown>
 ### PRO_03_SPatialAR
 ![](images/PRO_03_SPatialAR.png)
 A Barebones Spatial Augmented Reality Setup.
-Three calibrated render pipelines play on three different projectors by splitting a [Window] into six [Viewport].
+Three calibrated render pipelines play on three different projectors by splitting a [Window] into three [Viewport].
 Each render pipeline uses a calibrated [Beamer] node.
 No [SpatialShadery] nodes are used in this setup to keep the patch simple.
 The content projected on the head [Canvas] is recorded in a primary render pass by a [SceneCapture] and then reprojected on the head from the same point with a [TextureProjectury] node.
 A similar setup is used for the background surface.
 The animations are played back a [QueScript] and multiple transformation trees and with a [TfmNodeLookAt] node it is made sure that the [SceneCamera] alway point at the correct place.
 </div>

 </div>